Hamin Ahmed

-Hamin Ahmed (born 8 March 1962) is a Bangladeshi musician and former Bangladesh national cricket player.
+Hamin Ahmed (born 8 March 1959) is a Bangladeshi musician and former Bangladesh national cricket player.
 He is a member of the rock band Miles.
-Hamin Ahmed is currently the President of BAMBA(Bangladesh Musical Bands’ Association) as well the CEO of BLCPS, the first CMO in Bangladesh.
+Hamin Ahmed is currently the President of BAMBA (Bangladesh Musical Bands’ Association) as well the CEO of BLCPS, the first CMO in Bangladesh.

 Personal life

 Ahmed is the son of Kamal Dasgupta, a music director and Firoza Begum, a Nazrul Sangeet singer.
-Ahmed first studied in a school in Kolkata., then at Notre Dame College.
+Ahmed first studied in a school in Calcutta, then at Notre Dame College in Dhaka.
 Ahmed is married to Kaniz Suborna since 22 April 2008 and has three children.
 His younger brother Shafin Ahmed was a fellow member of Miles.

 Career

 In early days, Ahmed played cricket with the clubs – National Sporting, Surja Tarun, Azad Boys, Abahani, Mohammedan.
 He was part of Bangladesh's squad for the ICC Trophy of 1986.

 He commenced his musical journey as the vocalist and guitarist with the renowned Miles band in 1979.

 Ahmed started his own computer business venture, DataTech in 1987.
 Later, he joined ACI in 1992.
 Besides, he has his own businesses to run.